goblinfactory/function-hacks/README.md

 ***todo***

+- I need to show my cost estimates before running these tests.
+I did not want to blow my £1 budget for running all my tests!
 - I still need to run these from a VM and from a build agent from within Azure itself, configured with values so that the test will complete within around 30 seconds.

 **Random result from running on a VM on a mac, at home, across home broadband**